 “We’re going to do the Sussex University conference again next year.
 This time I’m the Faculty Advisor because I’m not a student at the college anymore.
 I can’t be Head Delegate.
 But I still want to work with the college to ensure there’s succession and that the next generation of students have the opportunity to participate.

 “It was important for me to find a voice through the MUN.
 It’s about recognising the meaning of these political issues and working out what you think about them, and then having the confidence to stand up and defend your point of view… but also, you’re representing a delegation.
 You’re not debating on behalf of yourself.
 You have to learn to see the world through someone else’s eyes.”

-She ties things up: “Doing an Access course at college was the right decision for me.
+She ties things up: “Doing an Access to HE course at college was the right decision for me.
 There were support schemes and a lot of care; I learnt how to reference and how to digest information properly.
 Setting up the MUN helped me to empathise with other people, to be patient.
 I learnt what I needed to reach this stage.